tohsakrat/flarum-table-of-content/README.md

 ![Image description](https://gzszd.club/assets/files/2022-08-14/1660448329-377736-image.png)

-"A Flarum extension.
+A Flarum extension.
 Automaticallly generate a catalogue for your posts.
 Also includes a BBCode: [anchor=anchorname] - whitch allows you to insert a anchor in your posts whitch can be jump to, besides h1-h6.
-Moreover, add a fancy lightblue indicator bar to your titles."
+Moreover, add a fancy lightblue indicator bar to your titles.

 ## Getting Started